 sikʷ, whistle, becomes sesíkʷeʔ, s/he, one that whistles regularly, is a pleasant whistler; beloved whistler; a young child that has started to whistle.

 kʷil, red, becomes kʷekʷíl̕eʔ, it is a cute red one; the red thing is cute.

 x̣es, good, becomes x̣ex̣éseʔ, s/he/it is a cute one; a child that frequently does acts of kindness and/or cute antics.

-pii, happy, becomes pepiy̓éʔ, happy one, s/he is a happy person, often happy/jolly.
+piy, happy, becomes pepy̓éʔ, happy one, s/he is a happy person, often happy/jolly.

-t̕ey̓eʔ, bad, becomes, t̕et̕iy̓éʔ, s/he/it is bad but cute; a child/infant that is normally well behaved, cute, is acting badly, yet retains cuteness.
-To increase cuteness, ɬt̕ét̕iy̓eʔ.
-If someone were bothersome but in a non-intrusive way or out of ignorance you say about them, t̕ét̕iy̓eʔ.
+t̕ey̓eʔ, bad, becomes, t̕et̕y̓éʔ, s/he/it is bad but cute; a child/infant that is normally well behaved, cute, is acting badly, yet retains cuteness.
+To increase cuteness, ɬt̕ét̕y̓eʔ.
+If someone were bothersome in a non-intrusive way or out of ignorance you could call them, t̕ét̕y̓eʔ.